hmcts/ccpay-bubble/README.md

 To get more help on thee Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # ccpay-bubble

+# Preview Environment
+We get a fully functional environment in Azure Kubernetes (AKS) per pull request.
+For more info see: https://tools.hmcts.net/confluence/display/ROC/AKS+-+Azure+Managed+Kubernetes